dymensionxyz/dymint/CONTRIBUTING.md

 If you want to work on something that there is no GitHub issue for, follow these steps:

-1. Create a a new GitHub issue and propose your change there.
+1. Create a new GitHub issue and propose your change there.
    Be sure to include implementation details and the rationale for the proposed change.
    We are very reluctant to accept random pull requests without a related issue created first.